Erazaya/era-outfits/README.md

     TriggerServerEvent("illenium-appearance:server:chargeCustomer", "clothing")
 ```

 Every clothing shop should work (like base clothing shop of qb), just try and see.
-Im not supporting any of these cuz im not familier with
+Im not supporting any of these cuz im not familiar with